Semi-Homemade Cranberry Orange Christmas Cake

 Semi Homemade Cranberry Orange Christmas Cake bakes up with the moderate density you’d expect from a sour cream cake, and with a beautifully textured interior.

 To really amp up the orange flavor here, I add a combination of orange extract and orange zest.
 If you cannot find orange extract, use the zest of two oranges, divided.
 Buy fresh cranberries.
-Ocean Spray cranberries are crisp and bright and I prefer them for any recipe I make with cranberries.
-Add the cranberries whole.
+I prefer them fresh for any recipe I make with cranberries.
+Add them whole.
 They are crazy delicious and look entirely gorgeous freckled throughout the cake.

 A quick note about your berries not sinking to the bottom during the bake – I begin with berries in the Bundt pan BEFORE I add my berry-studded batter.
 And my berry-studded batter is studded with berries that have been tossed in flour.
 Here we go with the science again, but trust me when I tell you that doing this will save the look of your plated slice.
 We are going for equitable distribution of berries here.